pomeloduan/go-ollama/README.md

 # Ollama Local Service Demo

-A demonstration project for Ollama local service written in Go.

 ## Project Introduction

 This is a Go sample project that demonstrates how to call a local Ollama AI model with minimal code.

-It implements three core functions with the leanest possible implementation:
+It implements three core functions:

 - **Prompt Management**: Optimize instructions for model interaction
 - **Context Handling**: Maintain coherence across multi-turn conversations